whsky/howdy/README.md

 should use to begin modeling.
 Forecasting based on smoothing _(exponential smoothing, ARIMA, or other moving averages)_ do well with this type of data.
 Using additive models also helps us with potential issues with variance in the sales figures.
-Recurrent Neural Nets, _(RNNs)_, are excellent at forecasting data with an underlying pattern.
+Recurrent Neural Nets _(RNNs)_ are excellent at forecasting data with an underlying pattern.
 Unfortunately, we only have monthly sales figures for several years to use for each handgun model.
 RNNs typically require more data to effectively train.